fly-lang/fly/llvm/docs/tutorial/OCamlLangImpl6.rst

 As with binary operators, we name unary operators with a name that includes the operator character.
 This assists us at code generation time.
-Speaking of, the final piece we need to add is codegen support for unary operators.
+Speaking of, the final piece we need to add is GenStmt support for unary operators.
 It looks like this:

 .. code-block:: ocaml